constding/fractal-master/docs/guides/index.rst

 - Install Fractal Applications on macOS and Linux(Centos,Ubuntu,Amazon)
 - Create your account
-- Deploy node without mining on Fractal Testnet
+- Deploy non-miner node on Fractal Testnet
 - Deploy miner node on Fractal Testnet
 - Send transactions on Fractal Testnet